 - The statement must include the approximate length of time the student will be impacted by the medical condition.

 Students unable to use the campus shuttle service may be able to use a van service to get to and from classes.
-Once approved by the Dean of Students Office, the student and Transportation Department will be notified by email that the student is eligible for this service.
-The student is then responsible for scheduling rides with the Transportation Department (701).777.4030.
+Once approved by the Office of Student Rights & Responsibilities, the student and Transportation Department will be notified by email that the student is eligible for this service.
+The student is then responsible for scheduling rides with the Transportation Department 701.777.4030.
 Please note: Students needing a parking permit due to temporary disability for longer than two weeks should work with their doctor and the North Dakota Department of Motor Vehicles to get a temporary disability permit.

 Student permit holders may be eligible to obtain a UND accessible permit for two weeks.
-Once approved by the Dean of Students Office, the student and Parking Services will be notified by email that the student is eligible for this permit.
-The student is then responsible for arranging for this permit with the Parking Office (701).777.3551.
+Once approved by the Office of Student Rights & Responsibilities, the student and Parking Services will be notified by email that the student is eligible for this permit.
+The student is then responsible for arranging for this permit with the Parking Office 701.777.3551.
 There is no cost if the student has a permit already.

-Students requesting accommodation for a permanent disability are expected to register with Disability Services for Students office.
-Contact DSS at (701).777.3425 (Voice/TDD) for more information.
+Students requesting accommodation for a permanent disability are expected to register with Disability Services for Students.

 - As soon as possible, you or a relative should notify your instructors and the Office of Student Rights & Responsibilities at 701.777.2664.